Social Media Advertising 101: Your Guide To Set Up, Spend, And Success On Any Social Media Channel

 By: Sierra Unsworth | May 08, 2020

 When it comes to digital advertising, the options are seemingly endless.
 Which platforms should you be running ads on?
+Do social media ads really convert?
 How much will you need to spend?
+Which social media management tools should you be using?
 How will you know if your ads were effective?
 Will you really see a return on investment?

-At Aimtal, we run digital advertising campaigns, especially on social media channels, for all of our clients so we live and breathe in these platforms.
-We’re here to give you the low-down on which platforms you should use, how you can track ROI, and how much you should expect to spend when running your own advertising campaigns.
+We’re here to give you the low-down on which social media platforms you should use, how you can track ROI, and how much you should expect to spend when running your own social media advertising campaigns.

-How To Choose The Right Digital Advertising Channels
+How To Choose The Right Social Media Channels For Your Ads

 Each social media channel varies in terms of audience, content, and format.
 While targeting your ads to specific audiences can help, you should still aim to choose the platform that your target audience is most likely to be active on, especially organically.
 By gauging these first, you’ll know where to invest your time and budget.